-The number of fatalities among pedestrians and cyclists in Europe decreases (See the Erso Traffic Safety Basic Fact on Pedestrians and the Erso Traffic Safety Basic Fact on Cyclists).
+The number of fatalities among pedestrians and cyclists in Europe decreases (See the ERSO Traffic Safety Basic Fact on Pedestrians, 2017 and the ERSO Traffic Safety Basic Fact on Cyclists, 2017).
 However, the decline is slower than the decline of fatalities among car occupants.
-Age groups that have the highest percentage of pedestrian fatalities are children younger than 14 years of age and adults aged 65 years or older.
-Cyclist fatalities have the highest share among children between 5 and 14 years of age and adults between 65 and 79 years.
+Age groups that have the highest percentage of pedestrian fatalities have the highest share among children between 5 and 14 years of age and adults between 65 and 79 years.
 The percentages for these age groups are more or less twice as high as the average percentages for all age groups.
 The following sections contain information about the circumstances in which pedestrian and cyclist accidents take place and starts with some data considerations: what accidents are considered to be traffic-related, and how well are they reported in the police accident statistics.